 10. Check your travel footprint

-Despite the announcement of VTLs, chances are many of us still won’t be travelling far this year, with the silver lining being the savings on flight emissions.
-But as we embrace the new normal, let’s take a fresh look at how we travel, as well as opting to offset our emissions.
-Learn more about carbon offsetting here.
+Let’s take a fresh look at how we travel, as well as opting to offset our emissions.
+You can learn more about carbon offsetting here.

 As it turns out, creating a green Christmas also helps us get back to the true meaning of Christmas.
 So, let’s focus on: